Belmarsh is a high security men’s prison in southeast London.

 Arrival and first night

-When a resident first arrives at Belmarsh, they will be able to contact a family member by phone.
+When someone first arrives at Belmarsh, they will be able to contact a family member by phone.
 This could be quite late in the evening, depending on the time they arrive.

-In some cases, a phone call can be made by a member of staff at the resident’s request.
+In some cases, a phone call can be made by a member of staff at the prisoner’s request.

 They will get to speak to someone who will check how they’re feeling and ask about any immediate health and wellbeing needs.